drebouca/resume/_pages/about.md

   - /about.html
 ---

 I am a psychometrician in training :) Going on my 5th year as a PhD student in the Quantitative Psychology program at the University of Notre Dame.
-Please feel free to explore my website (in construction, more to updates soon).
+Please feel free to explore my website (in construction, more updates soon).

 <!-- Check out the slides for my recent [IMPS talk here](http://mathstats.co/imps-2020/). -->